-- The Bachelor of Business in Banking & Finance (BNF) programme offered by the Royal University for Women (RUW) was initially designed by McGill University in 2005 based on a labour market study, and is guided by the standards of the National Qualifications Framework (NQF) and the policies and regulations of the Higher Education Council (HEC) of the Kingdom of Bahrain.
-The programme has an academic-planning framework reflected in RUW's 2016-2021 Strategic Plan, the College of Business & Financial Sciences (CBFS) annual operational plan, the college-specific 2021-2026 CBFS Strategic Plan currently under development, and RUW's curriculum review process. - The CBFS operational plan is closely aligned with RUW's Strategic Plan and includes goals, objectives and Key Performance Indicators (KPIs) that are evaluated on an annual basis against set targets.
+- The Bachelor of Business in Human Resources (HR) offered by the Royal University for Women (RUW) is guided by the standards of the National Qualifications Framework (NQF) and the policies and regulations of the Higher Education Council (HEC) of the Kingdom of Bahrain.
+The programme has an academic planning framework that is reflected in RUW's 2016-2021 Strategic Plan, the College of Business & Financial Sciences (CBFS) annual operational plan, the college-specific 2021-2026 CBFS Strategic Plan currently under development, and RUW's curriculum review process. - The College operational plan is aligned with RUW's Strategic Plan and includes goals, objectives, and Key Performance Indicators (KPIs) that are evaluated on an annual basis against set targets.
 The 2021-2026 college strategic plan is presently being finalized in response to the requirements of the Association to Advance Collegiate Schools of Business (AACSB), from which the College is currently seeking accreditation.
 This plan guides and facilitates decision-making at the level of the College and its departments, to help maintain and ensure the quality of the academic standards of the programmes they offer.
-Academic standards are also considered through the RUW curriculum review process, which is implemented through the involvement of various internal and external stakeholders and conducted in 2016-2017.
-Finally, RUW has in place the Framework for Academic Quality Assurance, which guides the implementation of academic policies, to ensure relevance, currency and effectiveness of Teaching and Learning (T&L) processes in its academic programmes, including the BNF programme.
+Academic standards are also considered through the RUW curriculum review process, which is implemented through the involvement of external stakeholders and conducted internally every four years.
+The last review of the HR programme was conducted in 2016-2017.
+Finally, RUW has in place the Framework for Academic Quality Assurance, which guides the implementation of academic policies, to ensure relevance, currency and effectiveness of Teaching and Learning (T&L) processes in its academic programmes, including the HR programme.